totalspectrum/spin2cpp/Fastspin.md

 fastspin may be used to convert a Spin object into PASM code that has Spin wrappers.
 This is achieved with the `-w` ("wrap") command line flag.
-The output is a generic Spin module with a .cog.spin extension.
+The output is a generic Spin module with a `.cog.spin` extension.
 The wrapped Spin must fit in a single COG (so no LMM mode is used) and is designed basically for converting device drivers from Spin to PASM easily.
-All of the PUB functions of the original .spin will be available in in the .cog.spin, but instead of running Spin bytecode they will send a message to the PASM code (which must be running in another COG) for execution there.
-There will also be a __cognew method to start a COG up.
+All of the PUB functions of the original `.spin` will be available in in the `.cog.spin`, but instead of running Spin bytecode they will send a message to the PASM code (which must be running in another COG) for execution there.
+There will also be a `__cognew` method to start a COG up.
-__cognew must be called before any other methods.
+`__cognew` must be called before any other methods.

 ### Example

-Suppose you have a file Fibo.spin that has:
+Suppose you have a file `Fibo.spin` that has:
 ```
 PUB fibo(n)
   if (n < 2)